No. 19157, ‘B’ Company, 13th Battalion, Royal Irish Rifles

 Prior to the outbreak of the Great War, John O’Neill worked as a general labourer.
 He enlisted in Ballywalter and served with the 13th Battalion Royal Irish Rifles in 108th Brigade of the 36th (Ulster) Division.

-John’s mother Eliza died of hemiplegia just four weeks after her son, on 29 July 1916 (aged 58).
+John’s mother Eliza died of hemiplegia just four weeks after her son died, on 29 July 1916 (aged 58).